MateLima/MateLima/README.md

 ## Hi, I’m Mateus!
 It's nice to see you here.

 I've worked in many different departments: Marketing, Operations, User Support, Project Management and CRM!
-But I always liked working with data, Analyzing and seeing what they have to tell me and also, why not, tell a story with them.
-And here I am, looking to use the data to discover the mysteries of the universe!!
+But I always liked working with data, Analyzing and seeing what they have to tell me and also and why not, tell a story with them, And here I am, looking to use the data to discover the mysteries of the universe!!

 ##